FranklinWaller/Phase.js/README.md

 ```

 This will display 'i am ready' despite the order of the code.
+If you delete the
+foo module then bar will not run.

 This project is a WIP.
 But any suggestions or forks are very welcome.